mvocale/Schema_Registry_Examples/avro/collection/README.md

 - _${api_secret}_

 ## Run the example
-To run the example, validate the Protobuf schema before registering it into the Schema registry launch the command:
+To run the example, validate the Avro schema before registering it into the Schema registry launch the command:

 ```
 $  mvn compile schema-registry:validate
 ```
-The maven plugin will validate the FinancialTransaction.proto.
+The maven plugin will validate the FinancialTransaction.avsc.

-After that you are able to register the Protobuf schema into the Schema registry executing the command:
+After that you are able to register the Avro schema into the Schema registry executing the command:

 ```
 $  mvn compile schema-registry:register